jwolz/yajhfc/README.txt

 * Viewing sent and received faxes
 * Phone book (entries can optionally be read from SQL databases or LDAP directories)
 * Visible table columns may be selected in a dialog
-* Supports seven languages: English, French, German, Italian, Russian, Spanish and Turkish
+* Supports eight languages: English, French, German, Greek, Italian, Russian, Spanish and Turkish

 Homepage: http://yajhfc.berlios.de/
 email:    Jonas Wolz <jwolz@freenet.de>